HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 The Yucca plant is one garden and houseplant which will be quite happy with as much sun as you can give it.
 Indoors a South facing window would be the first choice.
 Whatever your light situation try to provide as much as possible.

-Less bright conditions will slow growth considerably (which may be an advantage) however very shady and dark spots must be avoided to maintain a healthy looking plant.
+Indirect light will be acceted, but with less bright conditions growth will slow considerably (which may be an advantage) however very shady and dark spots must be avoided to maintain a healthy looking plant in the long term.

 Watering

 Water your Yucca liberally during warmer months of the year.
-Like all plants it's impossible to give rigid watering intervals, but if conditions are exceptional (bright, warm etc) you could be looking to do this as frequently as once a week or more.
+Like all houseplants, it's impossible for me to give you fixed watering intervals, but if conditions are exceptional (bright, warm etc) you could be looking to do this as frequently as once a week or more.

 Humidity